IepIweidieng/TJAPlayer3/tja.md

 * `r`, accumulated amount of hits on bar drum**r**oll notes during the determining section.
   * If a bar drumroll note is defined as beginning non-after but ending after the default beat position of the determining point, the actual determining point is postponed until the earlier of the definition positions of the ending of that note and an *unspecified* duration before the `#BRANCHSTART` command.
     * TaikoJiro: zero-duration.
-    * TJAPlayer2 for PC and TJAPlayer3: 1 measure (i.e., not postponed).
+    * TJAPlayer2 for.PC and TJAPlayer3: 1 measure (i.e., not postponed).
     * *Proposed*: **min**{**min**{4 × 60 / bpm / scroll **at** the first note symbol after the `#BRANCHSTART` command (unit: second)}, 1 measure}.
 * *Proposal*: `rt`, accumulated amount of hits on all (**t**otal) drum**r**oll-**t**ype notes during the determining section.
 The postponed-determining behavior of the `r` condition applies.
 * `p`, the percentage (%) of *<ruby>精<rt>sei</rt> 度<rt>do</rt></ruby>* "**p**recision/**p**erfect rate"/accuracy during the determining section.